0xcert/framework/packages/0xcert-utils/README.md

 # Utilities

-This small collection of functions are a convenience for common situations programming in TypeScript.
+This small collection of functions is a convenience for common situations programming in TypeScript.